yevgeniypopov/oysters/README.md

 ```
 ### init.d scripts installation

-1. Set all needed configuration variables in your capistrano environment configs:
+Set all needed configuration variables in your capistrano environment configs.
+See 'lib/oysters/unified/templates/app_sysconfig.sh.erb' for a list of all variables.:

 ```
     set :app_user, 'svc_iris'